dfinity/portal/docs/developer-docs/functionality/sns/predeployment.md

 An SNS is launched in the following stages.

-1) **Choose initial parameters**: When developers initialize a SNS to which they want to hand over the control of their dapp, they need to choose the initial parmeters of the SNS.
+1) **Choose initial parameters**: When developers initialize a SNS to which they want to hand over the control of their dapp, they need to choose the initial parameters of the SNS.
    This includes both initial parameters of the governance and ledger (e.g., token name etc) as well as how many tokens should be sold in the decentralization sale.
    For the sale specifically, they specify which portion of tokens is allocated to the developers,